hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 ?
 Do you want to generate an empty template network?
 Yes: generate an empty template network
 ```

-## Developing Participants
+## 2) Defining  Participants

-We start by defining a namespace and a concept we can reuse.

-These can be defined under the `models/org.tuna.cto` file.
+Participants are be defined under the `models/org.tuna.cto` file.

-For the address, we demonstrate how the input of a field (in this case the postal code) can be validated through a regular expression:
+We start by defining a `namespace`.
 ```
 namespace org.tuna

-concept Address {
-  o String addressLine
-  o String locality
-  o String postCode regex=/\d{4}[ ]?[A-Z]{2}/
-}
 ```

-Then we create an abstract concept for an Individual, which we cannot instantiate, but which will avoid code duplication, as we derive other concrete participants from it.
+Then we create an abstract `Participant` for an `Individual`.
+All participants will inherit the properties from it.
 ```
 abstract participant Individual identified by id {
   o String id